This DIY rustic fireplace mantel has all the charm of reclaimed wood but it’s inexpensive and easy to make using basic lumber and supplies.

 Mark where you need to cut the wood so that it will fit snugly into the opening at each end of your mantel.
 Cut the wood and then attach it with wood glue and finishing nails.

 Finally, there will be a small space at the bottom of the mantel on each side.
 Cut a 1” x2” board to fit this area and attach it with finishing nails.

 You don’t need a huge amount of veneer since this is such a small area.
-You can buy small sheets of veneer at craft stores like Michaels or at woodworking supply stores like WoodCraft.
+You can buy small sheets of veneer at Amazon or at woodworking supply stores like WoodCraft.

 They didn’t have small sheets of inexpensive wood veneer in stock.
-They did have some larger, more expensive sheets but since I’m on a $100 budget for the entire room, that wasn’t going to work.
+They did have some larger, more expensive sheets but I’m really trying to keep costs down on this fireplace makeover.

 When I explained I was on a tight budget, he pulled a pile of wood veneer scraps from their workshop and sold it to me for $5.
 Perfect!

 I attached my veneer to each end of my mantel.
 I had to use two pieces for each end since I was working with scraps but once it was stained, the small seam isn’t noticeable at all.